streamroot/integration-samples/mesh/android/README.md

 dcStatsView = ...
 initStatsView(dcStatsView)
 ````
 A red overlay with Mesh SDK related stats should be displayed.
-The stats view oveerlay can be reopened by clicking frenetically anywhere on the screen.
+The stats view overlay can be reopened by clicking frenetically anywhere on the screen.